filipnet/weatherstation/README.md

 <img src="images/wetter-dot-com-logo.png" alt="Wetter.com Logo" width="200" align="right"/>
 Proud to be part of the "Wetter.com Network" with weather station 19782. (https://netzwerk.wetter.com/wetterstation/19782/)

+Further information about this project can be found on my website: https://www.filipnet.de/weatherstation/

 <!-- TOC -->

 - [WeatherStation](#weatherstation)